-Although the Code is focused on the audit quality of PIEs it is critical to the good governance of Grant Thornton that sufficient consideration is given and is seen to be given to the public interest, in all aspects of the firm's decision making processes.
-An INE tries to provide independent assurance to all relevant stakeholders that this is the case, whilst at the same time playing an important role in safeguarding and enhancing the firm's reputation.
+Although the Code is focussed on the audit quality of public interest entities it is critical to the good governance of Grant Thornton Ireland that sufficient consideration is given, and is seen to be given, to the public interest in all aspects of the Firm's decision making processes.
+The INE tries to provide independent assurance to all relevant stakeholders that this is the case whilst at the same time playing an important role in safeguarding and enhancing the Firm's reputation.

-As recognised by the Code, audit firms, including Grant Thornton, share operations, brands and reputations with businesses that are subject to little or no regulation and this can pose significant risks to the reputation and continued existence of a firm, including its audit practice.
+As recognised by the Code, audit firms, including Grant Thornton, share operations, brands and reputations with businesses that are subject to little or no regulation and this can pose significant risks to the reputation and continued existence of a firm including its audit practice.
 The Code envisages the INE role as having a place in addressing these risks, as well as enhancing confidence in firms' decision making and ensuring that stakeholder concerns are properly communicated at the highest level.

-The terms of reference of my appointment are set out in appendix 4, page 41.
+The terms of reference of my appointment are set out in appendix 4, page 42.

-Grant Thornton is a partnership, not a corporate entity and a significant part of my involvement to date has been in understanding how this works in practice.
-As an INE, I have no powers to ensure that any advice I offer has been acted on, nor do I have any decision making capability in that role.
+Grant Thornton is a partnership, not a corporate entity and a significant part of my involvement to date has been interacting with the Management Committee partners to see how this works in practice.
+As an INE I have no powers to ensure that any advice I offer has been acted on, nor do I have any decision making capability in that role.

-Apart from meeting both the current and former Managing Partners, the Head of Assurance and Head of Audit, I have also attended a number of the Management Committee's meetings as an observer.
-Reports on internal, network and external reviews of the firm's work and related correspondence were discussed and reviewed.
+Apart from meeting the Managing Partner, the Head of Risk, Compliance and Professional Standards and Head of Audit, I have also attended a number of Management Committee meetings and the Risk Committee as an observer.
+Reports on internal, network and external reviews of the Firm's work and related correspondence were discussed and reviewed.

 In addition to the matters brought to the INE's attention, the INE has raised matters related to rapid growth and the management of its attendant risks and risks related to non-regulated activities.
-I am satisfied that the firm is addressing these risks in an appropriate manner.
+I am satisfied that the Firm is addressing these risks in an appropriate manner.

 Based on my engagement to date, I have observed that 'tone at the top' is appropriately implemented to increase accountability at all levels and to drive audit quality.
-In addition, I am satisfied that risk management and quality control procedures are appropriately robust and taken seriously by the Management Committee, who have also demonstrated a focus on continuous improvement in light of regulatory reviews.
+In addition, I am satisfied that risk management and quality control procedures are taken seriously and with a focus on continuous improvement in light of regulatory reviews.

-I am very pleased with and encouraged by, the openness which has characterised my interactions with Grant Thornton in this initial period of my role and I have experienced a real willingness on the part of its leadership to engage in a meaningful and positive way.
+I am very pleased with, and encouraged by, the openness which has characterised my interactions with Grant Thornton and I have experienced a real willingness on the part of its leadership to engage in a meaningful and positive way.

-Brian Kearney

-Independent Non-Executive
+Brian Kearney Independent Non-Executive